Pinafore/848Q/paper-presentation/README.md

  *A*: No.

  *Q*: Does it have to be a conference paper?
  *A*: No, books are okay, as are workshop papers.
-If it's a preprint, please clear it with me first (unless it's from one of the authors I list below).
+If it's a preprint that has not been accepted by a conference, please clear it with me first (unless it's from one of the authors I list below).